25 fun icebreakers for virtual meetings

 That’s what happens when you change not just where, but how you work.

-Get started with the free, forever plan with Mural to start collaborating with your team.
+Get started with the free plan with Mural to start collaborating with your team.
 Don’t forget to break the ice first!

 Bryan Kitch